mettle/sendportal-docs/subscribers.md

 ### CSV Imports

-SendPortal allows you to easily import multiple Subscribers via a CSV upload.
+SendPortal allows you to easily import multiple subscribers via a CSV upload.
 This can be used to create new subscribers and update existing ones.

 To import subscribers via CSV, click the _Subscribers_ link in the sidebar.
 From there, click the overflow menu button and then _Import Subscribers_.